mepps-md/tor/docs/source/agreements.rst

 The following is executed to introduce changes in the CDB:

-PATCH / contracts / {cid} to change meta-information in the contract
+*PATCH / contracts / {cid}* to change meta-information in the contract

-GET / contracts / {cid} / documents to receive all documents
+*GET / contracts / {cid} / documents* to receive all documents

-POST / contracts / {cid} / documents to upload additional documents
+*POST / contracts / {cid} / documents* to upload additional documents

-PATCH / contracts / {cid} / documents / {did } to change information regarding documents
+*PATCH / contracts / {cid} / documents / {did }* to change information regarding documents

-PUT / contracts / {cid} / documents / {did} to upload new version of the document
+*PUT / contracts / {cid} / documents / {did}* to upload new version of the document

 These changes go into the ‘changes’ envelope, the files attached - into the ‘documents’ envelop with a link to the ID of the respective change.
-Change status at this point: pending.
+Change status at this point: *pending*.

 For editing purposes, the following fields are displayed to CA, depending on the chosen rationaleTypes:
 If rationaleTypes: volumeCuts, itemPriceVariation, priceReduction, taxRate, thirdParty were chosen